• Home

 The popular vote cannot lead to just law or rational decision making because justice and rationality is not related to popularity.

 If we abandoned the cult of the individual and the doctrine of the divine right of rulers, what are we left with?
 Who has the right to rule?
 What is the alternative to democracy and tyranny?
 If we are not to be ruled by either the majority or a tyranny, the only choice left is the market.
-The market might initially be viewed as the will of the individual, expressing itself though his or her spending choices, but the reality is more complex than that.
+The market might initially be viewed as the will of the individual, expressing itself through his or her spending choices, but the reality is more complex than that.

 The market expresses the will of free citizens.
 The market is a mechanism of separation, dividing the talkers from the doers.
 The church was originally a mechanism for producing a free market.
 What we ought to ask is why both church and state have conspired to keep us from having a free market and from being free citizens.